The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Overview of TeV‐Scale color states

-demonstrating that direct exchange of massive gluons between such bound states is exponentially small.
-Thus, the heavy-gluon dynamics are dominated by the unbroken $U(2)$ gauge interaction, whose potential determines the structure and size of the bound states.
-The Appelquist--Carazzone theorem~\cite{Appelquist:1974tg} therefore applies in this context: Since the relevant scale for confinement is much smaller than $M_g$, the massive gluons effectively decouple from the long-distance dynamics, consistent with the expectation that the confinement radius is set by $1/\Lambda_{\rm QCD}$ as argued by Goncharov~\cite{Goncharov:2012yx}.
+demonstrating that direct exchange of the heavy broken gluons between such bound states is exponentially small.
+Thus, the heavy-gluon dynamics are expected to be dominated by the unbroken gauge interaction, whose potential determines the structure and size of the bound states.
+This is also consistent with the effective-field-theory expectation that sufficiently heavy broken-sector gauge bosons decouple from long-distance dynamics, in the spirit of Appelquist--Carazzone~\cite{Appelquist:1974tg}, and with the expectation that the confinement radius is set by the infrared scale of the unbroken non-Abelian sector as argued by Goncharov~\cite{Goncharov:2012yx}.

 This behavior is analogous to the hierarchy observed in heavy-quark systems such as charmonium and bottomonium, where the bound-state size scales as $1/(m_Q\alpha_s)$ and the potential interpolates smoothly between Coulombic and confining regimes.
-In the present scenario, the corresponding heavy-gluon bound states are considerably more compact, but their sizes remain controlled by the same scaling, ensuring that their formation and decay dynamics mirror those of conventional heavy quarkonia at proportionally higher mass scales.
+In the present scenario, the corresponding heavy-gluon bound states are considerably more compact, but their sizes remain controlled by the same parametric scaling, ensuring that their formation and decay dynamics mirror those of conventional heavy quarkonia at proportionally higher mass scales.